Christianhampton/Team-SRC--/README.md

 The Master SRC for Team SRC++

-Copyright will be uploaded soon :)
+Copyright will be uploaded soon :) (along with the source code and project templates)